nodejs/wiki-archive/Installation.md

 ## Building on Windows

-*vcbuild.bat release x64* : Build in release mode in 64-bits
+*vcbuild.bat nosign release x64* : Build in release mode in 64-bits

-*vcbuild.bat debug x64*   : Build in debug mode for 64-bits
+*vcbuild.bat nosign debug x64*   : Build in debug mode for 64-bits

-*vcbuild.bat release*     : Build in release mode in 32-bits
+*vcbuild.bat nosign release*     : Build in release mode in 32-bits

-You need python and Microsoft Visual Studio but not OpenSSL.
-In `cmd.exe` do the following The easiest way, is to add the python binary path to your global Windows path.
+*vcbuild.bat clean*     : Clean Project

+You need to have Microsoft Visual Studio 2012 or 2010 (Express edition is fine) as well as Python 2.6 or 2.7.
+Openssl is not required.
+Make sure that python is your PATH.

-The underneath example, build node in debug mode 64-bits
+The underneath example of building node in debug mode and 64-bits
 ```
 c:\_GIT\node>.\vcbuild.bat debug x64
 ctrpp not found in WinSDK path--using pre-gen files from tools/msvs/genfiles.